Practical Linux

 The courses are free of charge but please note that we have set up strict cancellation rules:

-• Free cancellation up to 2 weeks before the start of the course
+• Free cancellation up to 1 week before the start of a one day course and up to 2 weeks before other courses

 • Cancellations after the mentioned time interval until one day before the start of the course: €50 per course day unless you have a replacement.
 In that case name and email address plus confirmation from the replacement is included in the cancellation email to the MGC secretariat nivard@lumc.nl